jaketclarke/census_2021/README.md

 # 2021 Census Data
-Data from the 2021 Australian census
+Data from the 2021 Australian Census

 This project makes use of code to transform data between different geographies which can be found [here](https://github.com/jaketclarke/geography-weighter/)

 # Victorian Districts

 ## Just give me the data